sara-sabr/ITStrategy/presentations/General-IT-and-strategy.md

 Note:

+- What business problem(s), specifically, do we think investment in technology will solve?
+- large projects are risky and may spend money where it's not needed
 - reduce the space between the user and the IT team working to help her
-- large projects are risky and may spend money where it's not needed
 - what is written in MS Word does not produce warning/errors until they are in systems
 - Keep up with demand: IT must deliver much faster